paulkapa/btd6-game-logger/README.md

 # btd6-game-logger

-## Web Application intended as a side-tool for the game *Bloons Tower Defense 6*
+## Web Application intended as a side-tool for the game *Bloons TD6*

 ### Intended Functionality